HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-extras.md

 fout.close()
 ```

-This script takes one command line argument: file output path.
-It will simply output whatever it receives as input from STDIN to the file.
+This script takes one command line argument, the file output path.
+It will simply
+output whatever it receives as input from STDIN to the file.

-Developers can change extractor UDF to `util/extractor_input_writer.py SAMLPE_FILE_PATH` to obtain example extractor inputs in file `SAMLPE_FILE_PATH`.
+Developers can change the extractor UDF to `util/extractor_input_writer.py
+SAMPLE_FILE_PATH` to obtain sample extractor inputs in the file `SAMPLE_FILE_PATH`.

-For example, to debug the extractor `ext_has_spouse_features`, just change `application.conf` to:
+For example, to debug the extractor `ext_has_spouse_features`, just change
+`application.conf` to:

  ```bash
 ext_has_spouse_features {